MaximeMRF/v7-docs/content/start/tutorial/hypermedia/forms_and_validation.md

 ## Adding comments to posts

 Now that you can create posts, let's add the ability for users to leave comments.
-We'll create a separate controller for comments—having one controller per resource is the recommended approach in AdonisJS.
+We'll create a separate controller for comments.
+Having one controller per resource is the recommended approach in AdonisJS.

 ::::steps